 Summary of Measure Evaluation

 The following brief summaries of the measure evaluation highlight the major issues that the Standing Committee considered.
-Details of the Standing Committee's discussion and ratings of the criteria for each measure are included in Appendix A.
+Details of the Standing Committee's discussion and ratings of the criteria for each measure can be found in Appendix A.